ROCm/AMDMIGraphX/README.md

 Then to enter the developement environment use `docker run`:

-    docker run --device='/dev/kfd' --device='/dev/dri' -v=`pwd`:/data -w /data --group-add video -it migraphx
+    docker run --device='/dev/kfd' --device='/dev/dri' -v=`pwd`:/code/AMDMIGraphX -w /data --group-add video -it migraphx

-In the docker container, all the required dependencies are already installed, so users can just following the steps in the above
-[Build MIGraphX source and install libs](https://github.com/ROCmSoftwarePlatform/AMDMIGraphX/tree/refine_readme#building-migraphx-source-and-install-libs) section to build MIGraphX source.
+In the docker container, all the required dependencies are already installed, so users can just `cd /code/AMDMIGraphX` folder and follow the steps in the above [Build MIGraphX source and install libs](https://github.com/ROCmSoftwarePlatform/AMDMIGraphX/tree/refine_readme#building-migraphx-source-and-install-libs) section to build MIGraphX source.